 Although taking college courses or completing postsecondary education is not a requirement for becoming certified, employers may prefer to hire candidates with some vocational training.
 Certificate programs for aspiring mechanical inspectors can be found at community colleges and vocational schools.
 Coursework is designed to teach students skills in blueprint reading, calibration, inspection and testing, technical math, and metrology.

 Classes may also cover topics like applied technical mathematics, introduction to machine tools, and mechanical inspection.
 Some training programs can also offer more specific courses that include inspection of bolting and fasteners, tubing and piping inspections, valve inspections, and inspection results reporting.

 Step 2: Gain Experience

-According to ASQ, in order to be eligible for certification, candidates must have at least two years or experience in mechanical inspection or a similar field.
-This allows candidates to build a solid foundation for a career in mechanical inspection by gaining hands-on experience operating measuring machines, using calibration equipment, interpreting blueprints, planning inspections and evaluating quality.
+According to ASQ, in order to be eligible for the Quality Inspector designation, candidates must have at least two years of experience in mechanical inspection or a similar field.
+This allows candidates to build a solid foundation for a career in mechanical inspection by gaining hands-on experience operating measuring machines, using calibration equipment, interpreting blueprints, planning inspections, and evaluating quality.
 Employers also look for applicants with experience in related areas, such as inspection and mechanics.